-In the video below, Warwickshire's DC Bal Gill talks about why he became a Federation rep. You can read what other reps say by clicking on the case studies in the right hand column.
+In the video below, Warwickshire's DC Bal Gill talks about why he became a Federation rep. You can read what other reps say by clicking on the case studies on the left hand side of the page.

 How is my local Federation Branch structured?

 Each force has a Federation Branch Council made up of all the workplace reps for that force, apart from the Metropolitan Branch where due to their large size Council members are voted in from a pool of elected representatives.
 Branches then elect a Branch Board, including a Chair, Secretary and Treasurer.
 You can find out more about the structure of the Federation, by visiting our 'Structure' page.

 How do I find out more about being a rep?

 Any member up to the rank of Chief Inspector is eligible to stand to be a Federation rep in elections which are held every three years.
 If you would like to find out more, visit our elections page or contact your local Federation Branch.